TagCopperLight/TIPE/readme.md

 ## Installation

 You will need Python 3, and League Of Legends installed.
-If you want to show to graphs, you will need pygraphviz and Graphviz.
+If you want to show to graphs, you will need pygraphviz and Graphviz, then clone the repository.
-Clone the repository.

 ## Dependencies